yenatariys/hasil-tesis/docs/thesis/THESIS_EVALUATION_PHASE.md

 - **Visual Analytics**: Word clouds to reveal linguistic patterns and user concerns
 - **Bias Analysis**: Assessment of prediction bias toward dominant classes

-All evaluations are conducted on stratified test sets (20% of data, 168 samples per platform) that were held out during the training phase to ensure unbiased performance assessment.
+All evaluations are conducted on stratified test sets (20% of data) that were held out during the training phase to ensure unbiased performance assessment.

+> **Note on Test Set Size:** After text preprocessing (stemming and cleaning), some reviews become empty strings and must be filtered before modeling.
+App Store has 8 empty strings (test set: 166 samples), and Play Store has 41 empty strings (test set: ~160 samples).
+See `docs/technical/DATA_FILTERING_NOTE.md` for details.

 ---